-Effective July 2, 2021, DCS implemented a new services array to include Family Connections and Nurturing Parenting Program, which replaced Family Preservation, Building Resilient Family, and Family Reunification.
+Effective July 2, 2021, DCS implemented a new services array to include Family Connections and Nurturing Parenting Program.
 Because prevention services/programs must meet specific evidence-based requirements, these revisions were undertaken to align them with this requirement of FFPSA.